Alessandro Michele shares cryptic statement after stepping down as Gucci’s creative director - NewsBreak

 Alessandro Michele shares cryptic statement after stepping down as Gucci’s creative director

-The news was announced by the fashion house on Wednesday (23 November).

-While the brand did not give a reason for the move, the Rome-born designer said in a statement: “There are times when paths part ways because of the different perspectives each one of us may have.”
+Alessandro Michele is leaving his role as creative director of the Gucci , the fashion house announced Wednesday, bringing an end to an eight-year tenure that sharply redefined Gucci’s codes with romanticism and gender-fluidity, all the while powering revenues for the Kering parent.

-Womenswear Daily reported Michele’s expected departure on Tuesday (22 November), citing sources that said Michele had failed to meet a request to “initiate a strong design shift,” and that the chairman of Gucci’s parent Kering, Francois-Henri Pinault, was looking for a change of pace.
+Womenswear Daily reported Michele’s expected departure on Tuesday, citing sources that said Michele had failed to meet a request to “initiate a strong design shift,” and that the chairman of Gucci’s parent Kering, Francois-Henri Pinault , was looking for a change of pace.

 No mention of such backroom moves was made in the statement announcing Michele’s departure, in which Gucci credited him with having played “a fundamental part in making the brand what it is today through his groundbreaking creativity.”

-Michele on the other hand, cited “different perspectives’’ as the reason for his departure, without elaborating.
+Michele cited “different perspectives’’ as the reason for his departure, without elaborating.

-“Today an extraordinary journey ends for me, lasting more than 20 years, within a company to which I have tirelessly dedicated all my love and creative passion,’’ he said in a cryptic statement.
+“Today an extraordinary journey ends for me, lasting more than 20 years, within a company to which I have tirelessly dedicated all my love and creative passion,’’ he said.

 For most of his tenure, Gucci has turned in stellar revenues, accounting for most of Kerings profits.
 But it has been under some scrutiny recently after underperforming rivals.